Everything you need to know when expanding your Saudi Arabian workforce

 Our in-country teams have the expertise and knowledge necessary to save your organisation from unnecessary risk, freeing up your time to focus on the other prospects of international business growth.

-Finally, if you’re looking to hire candidates that can grow with your company, we have professional search services that provide access to highly skilled job seekers who are ready for work.
+Finally, if you’re looking to hire employees that can grow with your company, we have professional search services that provide access to highly skilled job seekers who are ready for work.
 We also take care of all the administrative processes, from shortlisting candidates to screening and onboarding them.

 We can help you hire employees without setting up a local entity.
 Working with an Employer of Record in Saudi Arabia allows you to get up and running in as little as 72 hours.
 Once your employee has been given the green light, we will take care of everything from onboarding and benefits management to tax filings and annual leave allowance.